olliez-mods/YummyLife/README.md

-# What's this?
+# What is YummyLife?

-YumLife is a mod for OHOL and AHAP based on [hetuw](https://github.com/hetuw/OneLife).
+YummyLife is a mod for OHOL and AHAP based on [hetuw](https://github.com/hetuw/OneLife).
 The goals of this mod are to stay up to date with the latest changes to the vanilla OHOL and AHAP client, fix bugs, and occasionally add useful features.
+YummyLife (by OliverZ) was originally forked from YumLife (By Selb) to reintroduce Phex support and more.

 # Installing (and updating)